CinemaCl❄️wn’s review published on Letterboxd:

 The quintessential sequel, the quintessential sci-fi actioner & one of the greatest films ever made, James Cameron’s sequel to his breakthrough classic is such a massive upgrade over its predecessor that it ends up decimating the 1984 original in all filmmaking departments with effortless ease, and remains one of the most influential, entertaining & breathtaking action extravaganzas to ever grace the silver screen.

 Also, in my opinion, a sequel has no reason to exist unless it can improve upon the original and it’s usually why I’m skeptical about most of them.
-Cameron seems to know this better than anyone, for he has proven it not once but twice already; first with Aliens; the action-packed follow-up to Ridley Scott’s Alien & then with this second chapter to the film that launched his career.
-And despite the major upgrades in action & other technical aspects, the story retains the high-quality content of the original, exhibits extensive character depth, and is brilliantly paced from start to finish.
+Cameron seems to know this better than anyone and he has proven it not once but twice already: First with Aliens — the action-packed follow-up to Ridley Scott’s Alien.
+And then with this second chapter to the film that launched his career.
+Also, despite big upgrades in action & other technical aspects, its story retains the high-quality content of the original, exhibits extensive character depth and is ideally paced from start to finish.

 From a technical standpoint, Terminator 2 is a marvel of genre filmmaking in every sense of the word.
-Production Design team does a commendable job with its refined sets.
-Locations are wisely selected for filming especially when it comes to action scenes.
-Cinematography makes expert use of the camera in keeping the action clearly visible with cleverly chosen angles, makes the drama more immersive with its controlled movements, and with its precision use of colour hues & lighting provides a rich texture to the whole film that further enhances the whole experience.
+Production Design team does a commendable job with the refined sets.
+Locations are wisely chosen for filming especially when it comes to action scenes.
+Cinematography exhibits expert use of camera in keeping the action clearly visible with cleverly chosen angles, makes the drama more immersive with its controlled manoeuvres and with its precision use of colour hues & lighting, it provides a rich texture to the imagery that further enhances the visual appeal.

-Editing is easily one of its strongest aspects, for every sequence paves the groundwork for the next scene in line.
-The flow of events is incredibly smooth & relaxed.
-And the pace is so methodically handled that its 136 minutes of runtime simply flies by.
-Even Brad Fiedel comes up with a more evolved, pulsating & fitting score that beautifully integrates into the film's narrative and has a firm grip on the viewers’ emotions from start to finish.
-But where Terminator 2 sets an entirely new benchmark is in its visual effects, sound design & action choreography, all of which are simply groundbreaking.
+Editing is also one of its strongest aspects, for every scene paves the groundwork for the next one in line.
+The flow of events is very smooth & streamlined.
+And the pace is so methodically handled that its 136 mins runtime simply flies by.
+Even Brad Fiedel comes up with a more evolved, pulsating & fitting score that aptly integrates into the film's narrative and has a firm grip on the viewers’ emotions from start to finish.
+But where Terminator 2 sets a whole new benchmark is in the visual effects, sound design & action choreography, all of which are groundbreaking.

-Although Steven Spielberg's Jurassic Park is cited by many as the motion picture that revolutionised the film industry with its pioneering use of computer-generated-imagery, it was actually this film that made the necessary breakthroughs in CGI which made the former possible.
-The practical effects are even more impressive, for there are plenty of death-defying stunts present in its action and its choreography still remains in a league of its own.
-The only other film that comes close to duplicating the same feat is the recently released Mad Max: Fury Road but even that post-apocalyptic mayhem lacks the meticulous refinement Cameron brings to this film’s story & characters.
+Although Jurassic Park is cited by many as the film that revolutionised the industry with its pioneering use of computer-generated-imagery, it was actually this gem that made the necessary breakthroughs in CGI which made Steven Spielberg's masterpiece possible.
+The practical effects are even more impressive, for there are plenty of death-defying stunts present in its action and the choreography of it still remains in a league of its own.
+The only other film that comes close to duplicating the same feat is the recently released Mad Max: Fury Road but even that post-apocalyptic mayhem lacks the meticulous refinement that Cameron brings to his story & characters.

-Coming to the performances, Terminator 2 features a solid cast in Arnold Schwarzenegger, Linda Hamilton, Robert Patrick & Edward Furlong, with the reprising actors building upon their performances of the last chapter while new ones instantly making a mark in their given roles.
-Schwarzenegger returns as the cyborg sent from the future but with a new mission & while T-800 isn’t the same relentless assassin in this sequel, there isn't a moment when we aren’t aware of what he's capable of.
+Coming to the performances, Terminator 2 features a dependable cast in Arnold Schwarzenegger, Linda Hamilton, Robert Patrick & Edward Furlong, with the reprising actors building upon their performances of the last chapter while new ones instantly making a mark in their given roles.
+Schwarzenegger returns as the cyborg sent from the future but with a new mission.
+And even though T-800 isn’t the same relentless assassin in this sequel, there isn't a moment when we aren’t aware of what he is capable of.
 Schwarzenegger gets to explore new dimensions of his character this time and does a spectacular job at it, for T-800 isn't just badass in this picture but also cool, charismatic & heroic.

-Linda Hamilton reprises her role of Sarah Connor and builds upon her earlier rendition with a stronger performance as her character exhibits a more evolved & tougher persona, which Hamilton captures splendidly.
-Edward Furlong is introduced as John Connor and while he can be annoying on few occasions, it’s a dream debut nonetheless.
-And finally we have Robert Patrick who plays T-1000; a highly advanced cyborg who’s far superior to T-800 model and is virtually the most lethal, unstoppable, indestructible & invincible Terminator in existence.
-Cameron has written the part of this antagonist really well and Patrick’s added inputs help greatly in making his character one of the greatest film villains of all time.
+Linda Hamilton reprises her role of Sarah Connor and builds upon her earlier rendition with a stronger performance as her character exhibits a more evolved & tougher persona which Hamilton portrays splendidly.
+Edward Furlong makes his debut as John Connor and while he can be annoying on few occasions, it’s a dream start nonetheless.
+And lastly we have Robert Patrick who plays T-1000, a highly advanced cyborg who is far superior to T-800 model and is virtually the most lethal, unstoppable, indestructible & invincible Terminator in existence.
+Cameron has written the part of this antagonist extremely well and Patrick’s added inputs help a lot in making his character one of the greatest film villains of all time.